exd1000/exd-aligned-7-langs/README.md

 # 🧠 Em's Modified 7 Modern Languages in 7 Weeks Syllabus
-Core programming concepts across 7 modern languages that resonate to my relevance (memory, emotion, drift, states).I'm having such a fun time goofing off and being silly while learning syntax in other languages but the original 7 mod langs was too bland for my taste
+> Core programming concepts across 7 modern languages that resonate to exdnet's themes (memory, emotion, drift, states)

+I'm having such a fun time goofing off and being silly designing my own course reviews while practicing syntax in other languages bc the original 7 mod langs was too bland for my taste

+> #we are at the pinnacle of self-taught education

-This is a progressive tracker for my own studies so who knows how it'll deviate over time 🤷‍♀️
+This is a progressive tracker for my own revisions so who knows how it'll evolve over time 🤷‍♀️

 ### 🗂️ Languages Covered:
-- Python 🐍
+- Python 🐍  (home)
 - TypeScript 🌀
 - Rust 🦀
 - Go 🏃
 - Julia 🧬
+- Haskell 🧠
-- JavaScript ☕
+- Clojure 🌱
-- R 📊 (bc why not ig)

 ---